pielouNW/test-readme/README.md

   it skips the GPU and stays on CPU.
 - **iOS** — iPhone 11 or newer, 4 GB RAM or more.
 - **Android** — Snapdragon 855 / Adreno 640 / 6 GB RAM or better.
-- Models under 1 GB run smoothly on mobile.
+- Models under 1 GB run smoothly on any mobile.

 ## Models